iifl-logo

 The Company, being an NBFC registered with RBI and engaged in the business of giving loans in the ordinary course of its business, is exempt from complying with the provisions of section 186 (2) of the Companies Act, 2013 with respect to loans, guarantees and investments.
 Accordingly, the Company is exempt from complying with the requirements to disclose in the financial statement the full particulars of the loans given, investment made or guarantee given or security provided.

 The Company has duly complied with the provisions of Section 186 of the Companies Act, 2013 and Rules made thereunder.
-The details of Loans, Guarantees or Investments made by the Company is given below:
+The details of Loans, Guarantees or Investments made by the Company are given below:

-Name of Companies Nature of Transactions Investments
+Nature of Transactions Investments

-The Thinking Machine Media Private Limited Equity investment 4,50,000/-
+The Thinking Machine

 Details on the loans given and investments made under the provisions of this section are disclosed in the financial statements.
 The Company has not given any guarantees or security on behalf of a third party.

-14. Change in Nature of Business If any
+14. Change in Nature of Business, if any

-There was no change in the nature of business of the Company during the financial year 2023-24.
+There was no change in the nature of business of the Company during the financial year 2024-25.

 15. Material changes and commitments, if any, affecting the financial position of the company which have occurred between the end of the financial year of the company to which the financial statements relate and the date of the report.